Updated Spring 2020

 If you need assistance choosing the best paints, sealers, and finishes for your sensitivities and project, please contact me for a one-on-one consultation.

-1. Non-Toxic Wood Finishes
+1. Natural Non-Toxic Wood Sealers

 i.
-Natural Oil and Wax Wood Finishes
+Natural Oil Wood Finishes

 Linseed and Tung Oil